buddhaman/AnymaEngine/Readme.md

 Brain update rate will be 1 / 6 of the physics update rate.

 ## Building
-Make sure you have cmake, vcpkg and all necessary c++ development tools for your operating system.
+~~Make sure you have cmake, vcpkg and all necessary c++ development tools for your operating system.~~
- - Go to the root directory.
- - Make a folder ./build
- - `cd build`
- - `cmake ..`

- this will generate a build folder with a visual studio solution file if you are on windows.
-Open this file or you can build using cmake

- - `cmake --build . --config Release`
+ Cmake is gone!
+Simply run build.bat in an x64 command window (you get this command window when installing visual studio).

  ---